jsl416/Getting_and_Cleaning_Data/README.md

 Readme Files for the Course project of "Getting and Cleaning Data"

-This readme file shows two parts
+This readme file shows two parts,
 1) How the R script called "run_analysis.R" is working
-2) the codebook for the final data set created.
+2) The codebook for the final data set created.

 # 1) About "run_analysis.R" script
 The purpose of the "run_analysis.R" is to create a tidy set directed by the Course project guidelines.